smeade/hellophoenix/README.md

 ### How to use this

-Read the Pheonix guides for information about each topic using the 'guide' links.
+This repository is not a summary of the Phoenix guides nor a replacement for reading them.
+Read the Pheonix guides for information about each topic (see 'guide' links below).
 Refer to this repository for example code ('src' links) and applications ('demo' links) that demonstrate the topic.
-This repository is a reference and is not a summary of the Phoenix guides nor a replacement for reading them nor for writing the code yourself as you follow along in the guides.

 Contact: [@smeade](https://twitter.com/smeade).